-The fulfilment of the ISP is to be evaluated by the Subject Area Board at least once a year.
+The fulfilment of the ISP is to be evaluated by the Board of the Study Programme at least once a year.
 This is always completed at the end of the evaluated academic year.
 However, additional exceptional evaluations may be considered.
-The Subject Area Board proceeds based on the supervisor's recommendation, however it is not bound by it.
+The Board of the Study Programme proceeds based on the supervisor's recommendation, still it is not bound by it.
 The performance is evaluated by letters A, B, or C. In case of a "C" evaluation, which means a serious failure to comply with the ISP, the study is terminated.
-Obligatory components of the ISP of each student are subjects, or more precisely study controls, listed below:

-• Introduction to Law from the Central European Perspective (HD127) - The course introduces students to not only to the Czech legal system and its principles, but also to the basics of the legal system and core legal principles of other European countries, especially those neighbouring the Czech Republic.
+Obligatory components of the ISP of each student are subjects listed below: • Introduction to Law from the Central European Perspective (HD127) - The course introduces students not only to the Czech legal system and its principles, but also to the basics of the legal system and core legal principles of other European countries, especially those neighbouring the Czech Republic.
 In particular, the student of the doctoral foreign language program should acquire an insight and a deeper understanding of the basic functioning of the Central European legal orders, especially the Czech Republic's.

 • Examination in one of the foreign languages - The choice is up to the student.
-The examinations are being held in one of the following languages: French (HD114),

-Italian (HD117), German (HD113), Russian (HD115), and Spanish (HD116).
+The examinations are being held in one of the following languages: French (HD114), Italian (HD117), German (HD113), Russian (HD115), and Spanish (HD116).
 The examination dates are being determined continuously, the student arranges them individually at the Department of Foreign Languages.